CT15/google-clone/README.md

 # Google Clone
-Created to practise HTML and CSS
+Created to practise HTML and CSS things

 Pictures used are either mine or my friends'